In a Good Way: Main cast

 Despite his grades being lower than Jia En's, he gets accepted into Cheng Dong University studying Management.
 He is also from the country side of Ping Dong like Jia En.
 His father is a majority land owner in Ping dong.
-He dreams of entering the entertainment world of Taipei but his family wants him to takeover the family business.
+He dreams of entering the entertainment world of Taipei but his family wants him to take over the family business.
 Ren Wei aspires to live in Taipei, find a girlfriend in Taipei and liver a wonderful exciting life.
 After bidding farewell to Ping Dong, he starts his University life by forming a group with his friends Zai Zai and Ah Di calling themselves "Iron Men".
 He falls in love with Bai Xue at first sight and pursues her but his feelings towards Jia En gradually changes as he sees changes in her.